The type I dichotomy for two-step nilpotent locally compact groups

 Assume now that the condition (1) holds.
-Then the number of rows with a non-zero diagonal coefficient is at most $c$.
-In particular it is bounded independently of $i_0$.
+Then the number of rows with a zero diagonal coefficient is at most $c+1$.
+Thus the space of solutions of the system (\ref{eq:3}) is finite-dimensional, and its dimension is bounded independently of $i_0$.
 This implies that the $\F_p$-dimension of $O_{\chi, U}^A$ is finite.
 Therefore $O_{\chi, U}/N$ is finite.
 Since the group $L_{\chi, U}$ defined in Proposition~\ref{prop:tdlc-step2-nilp} contains $N$, we infer that $O_{\chi, U}/L_{\chi, U}$ is finite.
 In view of Proposition~\ref{prop:tdlc-step2-nilp} and Corollary~\ref{cor:type-I-char}, this confirms that $G$ is type~$\I$.

 Assume now that the condition (2) holds.
 We distinguish two cases.

 Suppose first that $a_k = 0$ for all odd $k$.
 Observe that the integers $i-m$ and $i+m$ have the same parity.
 By assumption $\sigma_k = 0$ for all even $k$ and $a_k=0$ for all odd $k$.
 It follows that all the linear equations in the system (\ref{eq:1}) above are trivial in the case at hand.
 Hence $O_{\chi, U}^A = A$ so that $O_{\chi, U} = G$.
 Now an element $x \in A$ belongs to the projection of $L_\chi$ if and only if it satisfies the system (\ref{eq:1}) for all $m \in \ZZ$.
 Every equation in that system being trivial, we infer that $L_\chi = G$, hence $L_{\chi, U} = G$, so that the quotient $O_{\chi, U}/L_{\chi, U}$ is trivial in this case.